 Aircraft Glove Compartment | Complete Reverse Engineering SolutionIn this Case Study, see how 3D solutions work together collectively to produce parts for aerospace and many other industries!

-In this case the final model was re-engineerineered to take advantage of 3D printing.
-The original part was a multi piece assembly composed of different vacuum formed panels which were bonded together to complete the unit.
-The new redesign is a single component which can be 3D printed in one piece on systems such as the BigRep Studio G2, or the Intamsys FUNMAT HT.
+In this case, the final model was re-engineer needed to take advantage of 3D printing.
+The original part was a multi-piece assembly composed of different vacuum-formed panels which were bonded together to complete the unit.
+The new redesign is a single component that can be 3D printed in one piece on systems such as the Intamsys FUNMAT HT.